brikis98/yevgeniy-brikman-homepage/_drafts/how-does-equity-and-stock-work.md

     this time negotiating my salary with my recruiter and I was pushing on totally the wrong things.
 I was like, "alright, I need 5,000 dollars more a year and we're moving from Germany, so I need help with relocation."
-In retrospect, and it was *quick* retrospect after I got there, that was the stupidest negotiating tactic of all time.
+In retrospect, and it was <em>quick</em> retrospect after I got there, that was the stupidest negotiating tactic of all time.
 I should've said you can pay me nothing, just give me stock.
   </p>
   <cite>
     <a href="https://www.linkedin.com/in/jkevinscott">Kevin Scott</a>,